This post is an example of the content I share every Friday in my Living by Experience Magazine. If you’d like your free copy, just click here.

-For my birthday this year I visited Chicago.
-A lot of my followers asked me why decided to visit Chicago.
+For my birthday a few years ago I visited Chicago.
+A lot of my followers asked me why I decided to visit Chicago.
+Of all places.
 My simple answer was – why not?
 I’d never been to Chicago, and figured some deep dish pizza would be an appropriate way to celebrate my birthday.
 Why not.
 If air travel is free, why not see some city you’ve never been to?

 Chicago is known for many things, but it’s also the start of the famous “Route 66”.
 There was a time when roads across America were ‘paved’ with dirt.
 Simple two lane paved roads would eventually follow and the famed Route 66 took folks on a hill strewn ride across the country.